jleekwen/google-forms-voucher-dispenser/README.md

 ## Workflow

-1. User uploads a gift card.
+1. User uploads a voucher.
 2. Script initializes remaining value to `$40`.
 3. Form 2 updates to display the oldest available card.
 4. User redeems part or all of the card.